Woman looking at spam comments from her Showit website and WordPress blog

 To stop spam, you’ll need to log into your WordPress account.

-Head to yourdomain.com/wp-admin, and log in using your WordPress credentials.
-These are usually the same as your Showit account unless you’ve changed them yourself after your blog was setup.
+These are usually the same email and password as your Showit account, unless you’ve changed them yourself after your blog was originally setup by the Showit support team.

 Fix Option 1: Turn comments off completely